 It wouldn't be until the 50s when Nikita Khrushchev took power that he permitted them to return to their homeland.
 Decades passed and as the Soviet Union weakened, the Chechens were clamoring to gain their independence from it, with General Dzhokar Dudayev literally throwing out the Soviet administrators in 1991 and being elected the first President of Chechnya - curiously, it was one of the first republics to declare independence before the USSR disintegrated.
 However, by the time the Union fell and it was split into several different countries, Chechnya wasn't recognized and instead was officially part of the Russian Federation.
 The Chechens still considered themselves independent, and due to the persecutionnote of non-Chechen minorities within the region and the oil fields being integral for Russia's infrastructure, the Russian President Boris Yeltsin began to prioritize the Chechen problem.
-After attempts to oust Dudayev by peaceful means or otherwise, the Russian administration formally declared an invasion to put down the separatist movement.
+At firs, he began arming Chechens sympathetic to Moscow using the criminal network that took hold of the urban areas, but then he sent Russian conscripts disguised as Chechens to stage a coup.
+The attempt failed miserably with Yeltsin being humiliated when the conscripts were exposed in national television by Dudayev.
+As such, he mobilized the federal troops and formally declared an invasion of Chechenya.

 As Russian casualties began to pile up, they turned to reducing the capital Grozny to ruins with every weapon they had.
 Though at first glance, this battle seemingly ended the war in a conventional sense, since their capital was now taken and the separatist forces were in disarray, the Chechens fled into the mountainous regions and began a campaign of guerrilla warfare against federal forces - just as their ancestors had done centuries ago.
 From the mountains, they were able to hide from Russians and attack their convoys without any mercy.